NW12/grant-program/applications/muto_wallet.md

 We expect the teams to already have a solid idea about the project's expected final state.
 Therefore, we ask the teams to submit (where relevant):
 - Mockups/designs of any UI components
-- API specifications of the core functionality
+- API specifications of the core functionality:

-- An overview of the technology stack to be used
+1) Front-End : React, JavaScript, Thorify Web 3 Library,
+2) Smart Contract : Solidity, Hardhat, Typescript.
+VIP (180 and 181)
+3) Architecture - Load Balancers, AWS with EC2

 - Documentation of core components, protocols, architecture, etc. to be deployed
 - PoC/MVP or other relevant prior work or research on the topic